Ryan Ferhaoui

 Ryan Ferhaoui (born 31 May 1997) is a French professional footballer who plays as a midfielder for Laval.

 Career

 Ferhaoui is a youth product of the academies of Montpellier, Lattes, and Ajaccio.
 He began his senior career with Sète, and transferred to Laval on 18 June 2021.
-He helped Laval win the 2021–22 Championnat National and achieved promotion into the Ligue 2 for the 2022-23 season.
+He helped Laval win the 2021–22 Championnat National and achieved promotion into the Ligue 2 for the 2022–23 season.
 He made his professional debut with Laval in a 2–1 Ligue 2 loss to EA Guingamp on 6 August 2022.

 Personal life

 Ferhaoui is the son of the retired Algerian international footballer Abdelkader Ferhaoui.
+He holds French and Algerian nationalities.